Finding Out How Your Child is Doing at Camp

 Campers may not make or receive phone calls, except on their birthdays.
 This phone policy does not apply to emergencies at home or at Camp.
 If a child is very ill, has an accident, or is having significant difficulties at Camp, we will phone you immediately.

-We do not allow campers to send or receive faxes, except those that reside outside of Manitoba.
 We only accept (or send) e-mails for campers who reside outside of Manitoba.
 Please note that we do not accept more than five emails per camper per session.